marcelgwerder/laravel-api-handler/README.md

 /api/books?_with=author.awards
 ```

 ***Important information:*** Whenever you limit the fields with `_fields` in combination with `_with`.
 Under the hood the fields are extended with the primary/foreign keys of the relation.
 Eloquent needs the linking keys to get related models.
-This unfortunately right now only works with primary keys named `id`.

 ####Include Meta Information####
 It's possible to add additional information to a response.
 There are currently two types of counts which can be added to the response headers.